Juicing Pros and Cons- Is Vegetable Juice Good for You?

 A convenient method to get a lot of nutrients

-The biggest health benefit of juicing is really the convenience of it.
+The biggest health benefit of juicing (assuming you invest in an easy to eat juicing device) is really the convenience of it.
 Think about the volume of vegetables and other ingredients that go into one cup of vegetable juice.
 You would take a lot longer and probably less likely to eat all those vegetables in one meal.
 Juicing will condense all those vegetables and their nutrients into one tasty glass of juice that is perfect for busy people.

 Think about it.
 If you weren’t going to be holding a green juice in your hand, it would most likely be a cup of coffee or another caffeinated beverage with added sugar.
 Juicing can quench your thirst so that you’re less likely to crave sugary sodas or iced coffees.
 With juicing, you will have something to drink that has natural sweetness (thanks to the fruits) as well as plenty of micronutrients.
 Unlike coffee, you won’t get all the caffeine and things like green tea aren’t really packed with nutrients, the way vegetable juices are.